MonkeyGTDev/awesome-coders-guide-to-everything-except-coding/README.md

 # An Awesome Coders Guide to Everything Except Coding
 A curated list of guides, online courses, articles, and resources for coders, engineers, and nerds that are completely unrelated to coding.

+### How to contribute?

+Feel free to add resources!
+You can open an issue with the resource details (Name, Description, Format, Date, Author), or submit a Pull Request following the existing table format.

+### What belongs in this list?

+We look for content tailored to the engineering mind.
+This includes:
+- Resources designed specifically for developers.
+- Articles, courses, or books written from an engineer's perspective.
+- Websites that explain concepts using first-principles thinking, visualization, or interactivity that piques a nerd's interest.

 ## Table of Contents
 - [💸 Finance](#-finance)
 - [🍵 Food and Drink](#-food-and-drink)